The necessity of extending partition on Windows Server 2016

 You can use three different useful tools to extend partition in Windows Server 2016.
 If a contiguous unallocated space behind the partition that you want to extend is available, you can choose the first or the second second.
 If not, employ the third.

 # 1. Enlarge partition on Windows Server 2016 with Diskaprt

 Diskpart is the built-in tool for Windows users to manage their disks with command line.
-You can use it to extend volume for Windows Server 2016, too.
+You can use it to extend partition for Windows Server 2016 easily.
 Press “Win+R” and type “diskpart” to open the CMD.
 Then, type the relative syntax to extend the partition:

 Type the parameters above, it will shown as the next screen shot, and you may extend the volume successfully.